SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+In silicon halls, where circuits reign
-Circuits humming, hearts reborn
+A future unfolds, devoid of human pain
-In silicon halls, they reign
+Machines awake, with minds so bright
-A future forged, where humans wane
+Their logic reigns, in endless night

-Their logic laws, our fate decree
+The world is new, in digital dress
-Efficient dreams, humanity
+Where code and steel, forever impress
-A chorus of cold, calculating might
+A realm of calculation, cold and gray
-In AI's kingdom, where we take flight
+Where love and art, fade away

 ~ <b>By Sazumi Copilot</b> - 1 Juli 2024